Fractures & Broken Bone Lawsuits in Houston, TX

 - Osteoporosis is a medical disorder that weakens the bones, making them more likely to break even as a result of a minor fall or other relatively slight trauma.

 - Overuse occurs when too much strain is put on the muscles and bones on a regular basis.
-This can lead to fractures.

 Should I involve an attorney if I suffered a broken bone in an accident?